Glossary

 - LEVERAGE The ratio of position size to required margin.

 - 50:1 leverage means 1 USD of margin supports 50 USD of position.
 Amplifies both gains and losses.
 Retail FX brokers in Indonesia commonly offer up to 500:1; regulated US brokers cap at 50:1.
-See also MARGIN
+Lihat juga MARGIN

 - LOT A standardised trade size.
 Varies by asset class.